 3.5: LM shall provide technical support during office hours Monday – Friday 9am – 5.30pm (excluding English bank holidays).
 We do not provide any customer facing support out of these hours.
 LM shall use reasonable endeavours to respond to the Customer’s notification of interruptions or other problems with the Services and will seek to rectify any problems with reasonable diligence and within a reasonable timescale.

-3.6: Where the Services include Reseller Services or Affiliate Services the Customer acknowledges that interruptions and other problems with the Reseller Services are not within LM’s power or control.
+3.6: Where the Services include Reseller Services or Affiliate Services the Customer acknowledges that interruptions and other problems with the Reseller Services or third party services are not within LM’s power or control.
 In such circumstances, LM will act as an intermediary only and cannot be held responsible for the actions or inactions of any Service Provider.
 Any particular uptime availability level will be determined solely by the Service Provider.

 3.7: Where the Customer provides LM with any account or log in details (whether for any social media account, account with a Service Provider or otherwise) LM shall use its reasonable endeavours to keep those account and/or log in details confidential and secure and undertakes to only use the same for the purpose of the provision of the Services.